dictyBase/Migration/deploy.md

 		&& helm install dictybase/dictycontent-api-server --namespace dictybase
 ```

+For detail understanding of the deploy process read the sections below.

 ##### `Backend`
 * First create a `yaml` configuration file to setup the passwords for the admin
   and user of database.